npanuhin/Bing-Wallpaper-Archive/README.md

 - Month `2016-02` has two duplicate images and is missing one image

 [^1]: These files are not a typical [API](https://en.wikipedia.org/wiki/API), but they are used to retrieve all valuable information.
-In some sence they are the Interface of my Application (though not really a Programming Interface)
+In some sense they are the Interface of my Application (though not really a Programming Interface)

-[^2]: Although the `title` field is optional, de facto every image has a proper title and this also applies to new images
+[^2]: Although the `title` field is optional, de facto every image has a proper title, and this also applies to new images

 ### Copyright